-Every once in a while we’re asked what is the number one thing that Hurricane area homeowner's can do to protect their air conditioning and heating system between their seasonal PLUS Maintenance Tune-ups?
+Every once in a while we’re asked what is the number one thing that Hurricane area homeowner's can do to protect their air conditioning and heating system between their seasonal tune-ups?
 The answer is simple this; remember to change the heating and air conditioning air filter.
 Changing furnace and return air filters is critical to the effectiveness of your HVAC system, in addition to your home's air quality.
 Research suggests that indoor air pollution is one of the top five environmental health risks?
 We know it's the last thing on your mind, but this is really important stuff.
 Changing the air filters is not a tough thing to do for most Hurricane homeowners, but there are usually two hurdles to actually completing this job:

 - Knowing just how often to replace your furnace or air conditioner filter.